godotengine/godot-demo-projects/xr/openxr_character_centric_movement/README.md

 Renderer: Compatibility

+Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2809

 ## How does it work?

 With modern VR equipment the user is able to move around a large playspace.